mihirtakalkar/Squarify/README.md

 This application was built using [Next.js](https://nextjs.org/).
 The backend was configured using the Mongoose and MongoDB Atlas.
-Styling was done via Tailwin CSS and Shadcn custom components built on Radix UI.
+Styling was done via Tailwind CSS and Shadcn custom components built on Radix UI.

 ## Getting Started